vinaya-class/vinaya-class.github.io/src/01-killing-and-harming.md

 - asking for clay or or soil
 - digging a trapped person or animal out

-Allowance to indicate a need or general task to a lay person by "wording it right (*kappiya-vohāra*, "allowable expression," or "wording it right").
+Allowance to indicate a need or general task to a lay person by 'wording it right' (*kappiya-vohāra*, allowable expression, or 'wording it right').

-A specific command would be an offense ('dig a hole here'), but an indication ('dig a hole') of a desire or intent would not ('it would be good to have a hole for this post').
+A specific command would be an offense ("dig a hole here"), but an indication ("dig a hole") of a desire or intent would not ("it would be good to have a hole for this post").

 <!-- latex
 \end{multicols}